 In 26 days, we’ll find out who’s right.

-This article appears in the Dec.
-6, 2012, edition of National Journal Daily as Democrats Stroll Toward Cliff’s Edge.
+This article appears in the December 5, 2012 edition of NJ Daily as Democrats Stroll Toward Cliff’s Edge.